 |feminine plural Absolute||מִתְקַטְּלוֹת||mithqatteloth||killing oneself|

 A passive/reflexive participle is often used as an independent grammatical entity, although it can introduce entire clauses similar to the active participle.
 Passive participles are generally more limited in meaning than active participles.
-Passive participles are governed either by the main verb of a sentence or by the context; thus, they can express action in past time, present time, future time, or without any specified timeframe.
+Passive participles are governed either by the main verb of a sentence or by the context.
+They can express action in past time, present time, future time, or without any specified timeframe.

 This is the most common use of the passive participle in Biblical Hebrew.
 An adjectival passive participle can function as either an attributive adjective or a predicative adjective.
-The context must determine whether a passive participle is functioning as a predicative adjective or as a main verb, because both appear the same in many instances (compare EXO 5:16 and 1SA 19:11).
+The context must determine whether a passive participle is functioning as a predicative adjective or as a main verb, because both appear the same in many instances.

 The following example shows a passive participle functioning as an attributive adjective.